mefinity/gifzoomx/README.md

 3. Select `extension/manifest.json`.

 ## Usage
-- Click a GIF on X.
+- Click a GIF on Twitter.
 - Scroll to zoom.
 - Drag to pan when zoomed.
 - Double-click to reset zoom.